TylerClark7/steamscrape/readme.md

 ```

 # Why?
 This project combines FastAPI and Playwright to scrape a website generated with Javascript.
-I wanted the data to be accessible from any device so the current project can be placed in a Docker Image.
+I wanted the data to be accessible from any device.
+Having the ability to run this in a docker container
+allows the user to run the Docker Image wherever they choose.

 # How
 This program scrapes data from <https://store.steampowered.com/charts/mostplayed>.